-W e will work towards this outcome by: Our priorities for the next four years: Α Pursuing new, sustainable funding streams to significantly increase the supply of social housing.
-Implement In Our Backyard - Growing Affordable Housing in Port Phillip 2015-2025 to increase the supply and diversity of affordable housing aligned to priority local needs - low income families, older people, key workers, and single people at greatest risk of homelessness. В Establishing and facilitating partnerships to support diverse and innovative new Review and implement the Homelessness Action Strategy 2015-2020 and provide support for people experiencing homelessness to access suitable housing. affordable housing projects and reduce the risk of homelessness.
+W e will work towards this outcome by: Our priorities for the next four years: A Pursuing new, sustainable funding streams to significantly increase the supply of social housing.
+Implement In Our Backyard - Growing Affordable Housing in Port Phillip 2015-2025 to increase the supply and diversity of affordable housing aligned to priority local needs - low income families, older people, key workers, and single people at greatest risk of homelessness. В B Establishing and facilitating partnerships to support diverse and innovative new Review and implement the Homelessness Action Strategy 2015-2020 and provide support for people experiencing homelessness to access suitable housing. affordable housing projects and reduce the risk of homelessness.
 Use Council property assets (land and air space contributions) and cash contributions to facilitate delivery of new community housing units by local housing organisations, including progressing development of 46-58 Marlborough Street, Balaclava.
-Work with the Victorian Government and local community housing organisations to optimise benefits from existing social housing sites, through increased yield, quality and housing type, aligned to local needs.

-We will work towards this outcome by: Our priorities for the next four years: Facilitate partnerships between the community housing, private and philanthropic sectors that fund and deliver new housing projects, including in Fishermans Bend.
+Work with the Victorian Government and local community housing organisations to optimise benefits from existing social housing sites, through increased yield, quality and housing type, aligned to local needs. • Facilitate partnerships between the community housing, private and philanthropic sectors that fund and deliver new housing projects, including in Fishermans Bend.